ashwanirathee/voxelminer/README.md

 - Real-Time Stats:
     - Frame rate (FPS) monitor
     - Frame render time display

+- Added support for fine-grained debugging
+    - Toggle debug mode for detailed information in specific files
+    - Debugging information is displayed in the console and some data can be global debug log

 ### 📚 Original Assignment
 The foundation of this project was developed as part of a UCSC course assignment: